gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - Determines access to the Deployments tab on the Provisioning > Deployments page.
     - The Deployments page provides the ability to use git, fetch from a url, or upload a file to be utilized during the provisioning of an Instance or pushed to an existing Instance.
     - This permission is recommended for those responsible for providing and managing software.
     -
+  * - Provisioning: Execute Script
+    - None, Full
+    - Determines access to the Run Script and Apply Template selections from the Actions menu on an Instance detail page
+    - These selections bring up a menu allowing the user to select a script and run it against the viewed Instance or select a template to write to the Instance
+    - This permission is recommended for those running day two automations against existing Instances -
+  * - Provisioning: Execute Task
+    - None, Full
+    - Determines access to the Run Task selection from the Actions menu on an Instance detail page
+    - This selection brings up a menu allowing the user to select a Task and run it against the viewed Instance
+    - This permission is recommended for those running day two automations against existing Instances -
+  * - Provisioning: Execute Workflow
+    - None, Full
+    - Determines access to the Run Workflow selection from the Actions menu on an Instance detail page
+    - This selection brings up a menu allowing the user to select a Workflow and run it against the viewed Instance
+    - This permission is recommended for those running day two automations against existing Instances -
+  * - Provisioning: Import Image
+    - None, Full
+    - Determines access to the Import as Image and Clone to Image selections from the Actions menu on an Instance detail page
+    - These selections allow users to create an image from an existing Instance or import the Instance as an image to a selected bucket
+    - This permission is recommended for those responsible for managing the library of provisionable items -
   * - Provisioning: Instances
     - None, Read, User, Full